Dynamical symmetries of the anisotropic oscillator: Abstract

 \section{Abstract}

-It is well known that the Hamiltonian of an \(n\)-dimensional isotropic oscillator admits of an \(SU(n)\) symmetry, making the system maximally superintegrable.
+It is well known that the Hamiltonian of an $n$-dimensional isotropic oscillator admits an $SU(n)$ symmetry, making the system maximally superintegrable.
 However, the dynamical symmetries of the anisotropic oscillator are much more subtle.
-We introduce a novel set of canonical transformations that map an \(n\)-dimensional anisotropic oscillator to the corresponding isotropic problem.
-Interestingly, the anisotropic oscillator is shown to possess the same number of conserved quantities as the isotropic oscillator, making it maximally superintegrable too.
-The first integrals are explicitly calculated in the case of a two-dimensional anisotropic oscillator and remarkably, they admit closed form expressions.
+We introduce a novel set of canonical transformations that map an $n$-dimensional anisotropic oscillator to the corresponding isotropic problem.
+Consequently, the anisotropic oscillator is found to possess the same number of conserved quantities as the isotropic oscillator, making it maximally superintegrable too (commensurate case).
+The first integrals are explicitly calculated in the case of a two-dimensional anisotropic oscillator and remarkably, they admit closed-form expressions.

+\textbf{Note:} This version of the article reflects, to the extent deemed reasonable by the authors, post-publication corrections of typographical and minor technical errors, as well as important clarifying remarks in Appendix \ref{add}.
+The contents and results otherwise match with those of the published version [Phys.
+Scr. \textbf{98}, 095253 (2023)].